A Practical Guide for Running Kubernetes in Production

 Configure appropriate retention periods.
 High-resolution metrics for recent data, downsampled historical data for capacity planning.

 Alert on meaningful conditions.
-Alert fatigue from excessive notifications leads to ignored pages.
+Alert fatigue from excessive notifications leads to ignored pages, which defeats the purpose entirely.

 Log Aggregation